azamsharp/azamsharp.github.io/_posts/draft.md

 }
 ```

-The struct is decorated with ```@Generable``` macro, indicating that this struct is part of the guided generation.
-You can also decorate individual properties of the struct with ```@Guide``` macro.
-This influences the allowed values for the properties of a generable type.
+The struct is annotated with the `@Generable` macro, which tells the Foundation Models framework that this type should be used for guided generation.
+You can also annotate individual properties with the `@Guide` macro to provide additional context or constraints.
+These guides help the model generate more accurate and relevant values for each property.

-Now, we can use our guided generation type to receive a structured output.
+With this setup in place, we can now use our custom type to receive structured, type-safe output directly from the model.

 ``` swift
 #Playground {